Write a function called mergeArrays that combines two arrays into one.

 const arr = [-18, 'Charizard', true]const strArr = JSON.stringify(arr)// strArr is '[-18, "Charizard", true]'

-If you used the previous function JSON.stringify
+If you used the previous function JSON.stringify to convert an array into a

 string, how do you convert the string back into an array?
 You use the

-function.
+JSON.parse function.
 This function takes a string and parses, or

 interprets it as JavaScript data.